-The issue arises when the stored data on your device becomes outdated and requires updating or when a network problem impedes the launching of Netflix.
+Netflix Error Code UI-800-3 typically appears when cached data on your device becomes outdated or when connectivity issues disrupt the seamless operation of the platform.
 Upon encountering this error code, the following message prompt will appear on your screen:

 “Couldn’t connect to Netflix.
 Please try again or restart your home network and streaming device.”